 - A) Staff will report violations to their supervisor immediately.
-In the absence of the On-Site, the service area manager will be contacted.
-The Service area manager will notify the Head Start Director. - B) The center supervisor and another staff will speak directly with the person in violation of any of these codes in private when possible, practical and if safety is not an issue. - C) When the safety of children or staff is threatened, staff will call the police.
+In the absence of the Center Supervisor, the Education manager will be contacted.
+The Education Manager will notify the Head Start Director. - B) The center supervisor and another staff will speak directly with the person in violation of any of these codes in private when possible, practical and if safety is not an issue. - C) When the safety of children or staff is threatened, staff will call law enforcement.